BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-30-HTB_Cicada.md

 ```

-Using robocopy to copy the Administratorâ€™s desktop files to a temporary folder.
+Using robocopy to copy the Administrator's desktop files to a temporary folder.

 ![image.png]({{ '/assets/img/Cicada/image%204.png' | relative_url }})